shub-krishan208/devsoc-selection/README.md

 - also, make the entry DELETE, CREATE, UPDATE setup (delete is fairly simple, need a modal for other two) (prolly add update n delete in teh actions col of the table, and new on tehe same line as apply filter .. but on the left side)
 - also make a delete all function ... cuz why not!! (admin only)
 - user db api call required ... setup controllers for this shit (some shit is wrong here)
-- fix this weird bug where the create new modal just doesnt take values normally
+- fix this weird bug where the create new modal just doesnt take values normally (giving up for now)